equinor/sdp-flux/base/gitlab/gitlab-setup.md

 azcopy copy "/data/docker/dockerfiles/gitlab/data/gitlab/data/gitlab-rails/shared/registry/docker" "https://sdpaksdevminio.blob.core.windows.net/gitlab-registry-storage\/?"SAS-token-pointing-to-bucketname/" --recursive=true

 ^ Syntax on this is CRITICAL.
 You need a \/ after the bucketname, and the path must match exactly. otherwise you will have very strange issues.

+In s3cmd this will look like a directory named "/", while in azure portal it looks like a bucket named '<no name>'.
+For some reason this is where the Gitlab registry is able to write and fetch registry images from.

 If it fails due to "connection refused" - try opening a firewall entry in the storage account.